odros/amlo/README.md

 ### Our work and the repository

 To develop the project, we have created a parsing function that can be called by a scraper sript.
 The scraper script then obtains every available press conference transcript and downloads it into a text file.
-To document our project and provide a report, we have created two explainers that walk you through our parser function, our scraper script
+To document the project and provide a report, we have created  explainers that walk you through our parser function, our scraper script and a helper aggregator function.
+Finally, a comprehensive walk-through of our analysis is also provided.

 In this repository you will find a [files](/files) folder, containing the R code we wrote for the project and any helper files (like a sample text file containing a transcript) and an [explainers](/explainers) folder containing the R Markdown source files we used to knit walk-throughs -detailed explanations regarding each component- for each file, our analysis and the resulting HTML files.
 Our project report is hence made up of o separate explainers for simplicity and readability.
 The analisys The rendered HTMLs for the explainers can be accessed here:
 - [1.
 Scraping]
 - [2.
 Parsing](https://raw.githack.com/odros/amlo/main/explainers/parse.html)
 - [3.
 Analysis](https://raw.githack.com/odros/amlo/main/explainers/analysis.html)

+Note: we decided not to upload any text files, CSVs or the like, as not to clutter the repo with large amounts of data.
+Any such file which may be of interest is available upon request.

 ### License
 The material in this repository is work in progress and is hence private and not licensed.